fundacionjala/enforce-gradle-plugin/_docs/credentials.md

 BUILD SUCCESSFUL
 ```

-> **Note:** These credentials are added and updated in *credentials.dat* file that is located in user HOME directory.
+> **Note:** These credentials are added and updated in a *credentials.dat* file that is located in user HOME directory.